In this piece, we’ll go over how refinancing helps homeowners. We’ll also give you tips on how to avoid refinancing

-Potential victims are baited with some too-good-to-be-true offer, such as an enticing interest rate and/or lower monthly payments.
+Potential victims are baited with some too-good-to-be-true offers, such as an enticing interest rate and/or lower monthly payments.

 The person making the offer seems to work tirelessly on structuring the loan, but at the last minute, chaos begins.
 The person surprises the homeowner with a new loan structure, complete with more expensive fees and costs.

 Surprisingly, many people fall for the more expensive loan, found U.S. News & World Report.
 It did a story on the bait-and-switch scam.